chef/chef-web-docs/chef_master/source/install_dk.rst

 -----------------------------------------------------
 To install the Chef development kit:

 #.
-Visit this page: https://downloads.chef.io/chefdk/.
-The Chef development kit supports macOS, Red Hat Enterprise Linux, Ubuntu, and Microsoft Windows.
+Visit this page: https://downloads.chef.io/chefdk.
+The Chef development kit supports Debian, macOS, Red Hat Enterprise Linux, SUSE Linux Enterprise Server, Ubuntu, and Microsoft Windows.
 #.
-Select a platform, and then a package. (chef-docs uses the macOS setup within the documentation.)
+Select a platform, and then a package.
+(These docs refer to macOS setup instructions specifically.)
 #.
 Click the download button.
 #.
 Follow the steps in the installer and install the Chef development kit to your machine.
-The Chef development kit is installed to ``/opt/chefdk/`` on UNIX and Linux systems.
+The Chef development kit is installed to ``/opt/chefdk/`` on macOS or Linux systems and C:\opscode\chefdk\ on Windows.
 #.
 Optional.
 Set the default shell.
 On Microsoft Windows it is strongly recommended to use Windows PowerShell and cmd.exe.

 Set System Ruby